 Take note that, again, it’s very important that you’re specific with the conditions as to how the contract can be terminated.
 That way, nobody will be surprised and preparations can be made in the event that the termination will ensue.

 Considering the fact that the managed service provider will be going through the many different systems within an organization, it’s natural that he or she may come across or be forced to work with confidential information.
 In the event that does happen, the client will want to ensure that the confidential information is not mishandled in any way.
-Which is why you will need to create this particular section of the contract to ensure that the managed services provider only uses the information for the intended purpose.
+This is why you will need to create this particular section of the contract to ensure that the managed services provider only uses the information for the intended purpose.

 This is where you will need to go into a lot of detail, as well as being specific as to how the information should only be used.
-Another thing is that this section should also point out who the managed service provider may share the information with, or if the the managed service provider may only do so with the permission from the client.
+Another thing is that this section should also point out who the managed service provider may share the information with, or if the managed service provider may only do so with the permission from the client.

 It’s essential that this section is clear on how the information is going to be handled as both parties would want to avoid problems that could eventually lead to lawsuits for obvious reasons.
 Just provide enough information on what the managed service provider can and cannot do with the confidential information, and you should have no problem in this area.